-Also attending: None
+Also attending: No one

 call to order, quorum check and pledge of allegiance to the united states flag

 The Special Called Meeting was called to order at the Timbercreek Canyon Gatehouse at 6:01 PM by Mayor Brian Giffin.
-Brian Giffin led the Pledge of Allegiance.
+Mayor Brian Giffin led the Pledge of Allegiance.
 Village Secretary, Amber Satterwhite, determined that a quorum was present.

 2. PUBLIC COMMENTS.